A new data center is being planned in East Germany.

 DataHall MD, Christoph Wegner, told DC-I: "I have been building data centers for many years.
 This time I wanted to develop a concept myself that goes beyond the boundaries of the data center.
 We have to think of the data center as part of a larger energy system."

 Wegner was previously at data center construction consultancy firm Schnabel, and ABB prior to that.
+He also had his own data center design firm, CWDC.

 DataHall is planning a mix of colocation as well as hosting its own AI hardware for customer use.

 The facility is reportedly set to use “Organic Solidflow” redox flow batteries.
-Produced by the German startup CM Blu, it uses non-toxic liquid carbon compounds as electrolytes and aims to replace lithium-ion batteries.
+Produced by the German startup CMBlu, it uses non-toxic liquid carbon compounds as electrolytes and aims to replace lithium-ion batteries.

 DataHall will initially install 4MW of the batteries, but aims to scale to 50MW.
+The company eventually aims to reach more than 200MW in phases over the next decade, as well as build out further locations.

 The facility will also direct current transmission, as opposed to alternating current.
-It is working with Delta/Eltek.

 "Direct current is not as exotic a technology as many people assume," said Wegner.